TianYu-00/TianYuSiteV2/README.md

 ## Frotnend
-Using React with vite for faster load time and optimisation
+Using React with vite for faster load time and optimisation.
+Tailwind for faster component styling.